Wakefield Ancestry Project

 Linda Satchell & Heather Young - Lake District 1999

-It all started when we received contact from our (then unknown) cousin, once removed, Heather (Bell) Young & her niece Linda Satchell, both from Canada.
+It all started when we received contact from our, then unknown, cousin once removed, Heather (Bell) Young & her niece Linda Satchell, both from Canada.
 They were researching the family of Austin William Wakefield & Lucy Emma Gray and their direct descendants.
 Much of what we now know came from their original work.

 The initial information about the Ward-Lytollis families was given to Janice by our cousin, Margaret Dodds (daughter of David & Margaret Ellen Ward), from her own research and has been invaluable to us.
 Another excellent source was the web site 'The Lytollis Family Name' - and Linda Lytollis in particular - who provided an amazing amount of detail about the Lytollis line.